Wyoming mileage reimbursement rates & calculator

 Wyoming business mileage reimbursement rates

-Adopting similar reimbursement rates is advisable for you as a private employer, though it is only legally required if it's for employees who sustain workplace injuries.
+Adopting similar reimbursement rates is advisable for you as a private employer, although it is only legally required if it applies to employees who sustain workplace injuries.

-Here's a tabulated snapshot of the mileage reimbursement rates as per IRS over many years.
+Here's a tabulated snapshot of the mileage reimbursement rates as per IRS over the years.

 2022